jenkins-hero/aws-cdk-examples/jenkins-kaniko/README.md

 `cdk deploy --context certificateArn=<certificate-arn> --context hostedZoneName=<hosted-zone-name>`

-Once your stack has been created, you can access Jenkins by entering the admin password from the ECS task logs.
+Once your stack has been created, you can:

+1. access Jenkins by entering the admin password from the ECS task logs
+1. in the setup wizard choose not to install any plugins, as the required plugins are preconfigured
+1. create a new user
-Choose to not install any plugins, as the required plugins are preconfigured.
-Create a new user, then on the main Jenkins page you can run the provided *kaniko-example* job to see Kaniko in action.
+1. on the main Jenkins page you can run the provided *kaniko-example* job to see Kaniko in action

-## Useful commands
+## Cleanup

-* `npm run build`   compile typescript to js
-* `npm run watch`   watch for changes and compile
-* `npm run test`    perform the jest unit tests
-* `cdk deploy`      deploy this stack to your default AWS account/region
-* `cdk diff`        compare deployed stack with current state
-* `cdk synth`       emits the synthesized CloudFormation template
+Don't forget to remove your deployment to avoid unnecessary costs.
+You can do this by deleting the CloudFormation stack from within the AWS console or with this command:

+`cdk destroy --context certificateArn=<certificate-arn> --context hostedZoneName=<hosted-zone-name>`